 The reasoning behind the move (apart from the obvious ‘ker-ching’) is threaded around the need for equality – to bring women’s retirement into line with men’s.
 And of course I’m all for equality.
 But this would only be appropriate if things were ACTUALLY equal.
 If the pensionable age is going to be the same, let’s see an end to gender pay gaps.
 Let’s remove those glass ceilings.
 Let’s give women the same privileges and entitlements that men enjoy.

 It’s tough for women!

 As a woman in business I’ve had to fight tooth and nail for what I have.
 I’ve brought my daughter up as a single parent with next to no financial support from her father, who’s been happy to see Tax Credits and Child Benefit do his bit.
 I’ve built up three successful businesses and it’s been SO MUCH harder because I’m a woman.

 I’ve not been part of the ‘boys’ club’ although I have to say, things are changing, finally.
 I even got invited to be part of a charity golf tournament the other day!
 But I’ve lost count of the times I’ve made meetings happen, for example, simply because my target thought I was a male Sam.
 Always enjoyed their faces when I’ve turned up.

 But I digress, if only to express my solidarity.
 You want equality?
 Then do it properly.
-I’m 49 and in all fairness hadn’t really thought much about my pension or retirement until recently, but I am at least prepared now for the (frankly unattractive) extra slog.
-For many of the women a bit older than me though, it’s been devastating and I am righteously furious on their behalf.
+I’m 49 and hadn’t really thought much about my pension or retirement until recently, but I am at least prepared now for the extra slog.
+For many of the women a bit older than me though, it’s been devastating, and I feel righteously furious on their behalf.
 Their voices need to be heard.
 Here are some of their stories.

 At the foot of this piece is more information about the judicial hearing and campaigning.